SysKitTeam/docs-point/docs/releases/enterprise/syskit-point-2026-2/point-2026-2-145-release-note.md

   * If a report has expired, a message informs you that it can no longer be downloaded.
   * [For more details, take a look at the Exported Reports article.](../../../reporting/exported-reports.md)

-* **Reports can now be exported to CSV format.**
-  * The CSV format is available both from the report view and when configuring scheduled report deliveries.

 * **Improvements made to Reports.**
-  * **Fixed an issue** where scheduled reports in CSV format would display an incorrect icon when sent.
   * **Fixed an issue** where the **Recommendation** column values would not appear in the Permissions Matrix exports.

 * **Improvements made to** the Sync Status report.